micromata/Baumeister/README.md

 ### Define global constants at compile time

-If you want to provide values for different types of builds (`NODE_ENV` is a popular example), you can define them inside the `dev` and `prod` properties of the `DefinePlugin` section.
+If you want to provide constants for different types of builds, you can define them inside the `development` and `production` properties of the `DefinePlugin` section.

 The plugin does a direct text replacement, so the value given to it must include actual quotes inside of the string.
-You can use alternating quotes, like `"'production'"`, or  use `JSON.stringify('production')`.
+You can use alternating quotes, like `"'My value'"`, or  use `JSON.stringify('My value')`.

+This is very useful to change behaviour between development and production build.
+For example adapting the URL prefix to an API.
+This is why we have predefined the constant `PRODUCTION`.

 You may take a look at the official [Webpack DefinePlugin docs](https://webpack.js.org/plugins/define-plugin/).

 ### Automatically load modules instead of requiring / importing them